Know it all about VA loan underwriting with AllRegs Academy.

 The VA Home Loan Guaranty has been providing our servicemen and women the opportunity to obtain the American Dream of homeownership since World War II.
-Many veterans look to these programs to find an affordable and reliable means to get their home.
-These powerful programs can be a challenge to many mortgage professionals.
+Many veterans look at these programs to find an affordable and reliable means to get their home.
+These programs can be a challenge to many mortgage professionals.
 Working with the variety of unique requirements and disclosures can be a daunting task.

 AllRegs Academy's Underwriting VA Loans provides clear instruction for those looking to add the VA program to their existing product mix.
-The course explains guidelines and provides strong advice from industry experts who have worked with the programs personally.
+The course explains guidelines and provide strong advice from industry experts who have worked with the programs personally.
 The target audience would include processors, underwriters, quality control staff, and anyone who wants to better understand the underwriting process of VA loans.

-By the end of the course, students will be able to distinguish between Conventional and VA loan requirements, determine VA loan guaranty based on eligibility and entitlement, calculate VA loan maximum mortgage, and perform a credit analysis of borrower documentation consisting of income, asset, and liability; as well as determining allowable seller contributions and closing costs.
+Participants will be introduced to VA loan programs, VA eligibility and entitlement, applicant and property requirements.
+By the end of the course, students will be able to distinguish between conventional and VA loan requirements, determine VA loan guaranty based on eligibility and entitlement, calculate VA loan maximum mortgage, and perform a credit analysis of borrower documentation consisting of income, asset, and liability; as well as determining allowable seller contributions and closing costs.

 Classes consist of four 90-minute live sessions with instructors delivered through the WebEx conferencing platform.

 By the end of this course, participants will be able to:

 Michelle Tangen is currently an underwriting manager for a mortgage company in Virginia.
 Michelle started in the mortgage industry in 1988 as the receptionist and worked her way up to processing mortgage loans and then onto underwriting them.